Home » Sugar Land, TX Erosion Control

 Excess Nutrients

-Eutrophication occurs when there is an excess amount of nutrients in a body of water.
-This process creates an excess amount of nitrogen and phosphorus in the water.
+Eutrophication occurs when a body of water has an excess of nutrients, such as nitrogen and phosphorus.
 Subsequently, unwanted biological growth appears, and animal life diminishes from oxygen depletion.

 Sugar Land, TX, Erosion Control